aicrumb/aicrumb/README.md

 🤗: http://hf.co/crumb <br>
 🐦: http://twitter.com/aicrumb <br>
-yes i do contract work
+yes I do (and am open to) contract work or full-time work

 Here are a few of the projects I've been working on lately (bigger things soon):